yuqzha/me/index.md

 # About Me

 Hi!
-I'm Yuqi, and this is my personal website.
+I'm Yuqi, a post-doc researcher working in Stockholm, Sweden.

 ## What I Do

 I'm interested in:
 - Data analysis
-- Research
+- Epidemiology and cancer research
-- Technology
+- Rock climbing 🧗‍♀️

 ## Contact